-The footbridge over the A96 could be replaced with a new active travel crossing leading into North Port.
+The existing footbridge over the A96 could be replaced with a new wider active travel bridge leading into North Port.
 Providing enhanced accessibility and a visual connection will encourage users to travel between the High Street and Cooper Park.
 This route will be upgraded with high quality public realm improvements including lighting and landscaping.
 An enhanced active travel route is also proposed leading from Cooper Park to Elgin Town Hall.
 Further detail is set out in the core retail area and active travel proposals.